Polymer/old-docs-site/1.0/docs/start/first-element/intro.md

 ### Install Node.js and Polyserve

-If you're not using CDE, you'll need to install some command-line tools to run the demo.
+You need to install some command-line tools to run the demo.

 1. Download and install Node from [https://nodejs.org/](https://nodejs.org/).
     Node includes the node package manager command, `npm`.